Evaluating Security Information and Event Management: Eight Criteria for Choosing the Right SIEM Solution

 There’s no way around it: data takes up a lot of space.
 With logs constantly streaming data, you’ll need a SIEM with enough space to store it all.
 In order to do proper analysis, more data may need to be stored long term.
 Compliance may also require long term storage of data.
 Though storage is important, an effective solution should allow you to customize exactly what types of data you want to store, excluding data that you know is harmless.

 SIEM solutions should not only function for an organization in their current state but should also be able to scale with an organization in every way.
 For example, while organizations can plan for an expanding infrastructure, it’s nearly impossible to predict how much more data they will produce as they grow.
 Many SIEM solutions license by the amount of data processed, which is not only difficult to estimate, but may drastically and rapidly increase costs.
 Find a SIEM solution that licenses on a more predictable measurement, like device or data source, which can be planned for well in advance, preventing unpleasant surprises in licensing fees.
+Smaller organizations may even be able to get the coverage they need with a free SIEM like Event Manager, which provides full functionality for a limited amount of devices, and can easily scale up to the enterprise edition as an organization grows.

 As your organization’s security suite expands, it can be easy to accidentally increase your IT Team’s workload by requiring them to juggle a glut of products that can’t talk to one another.
 Some SIEM solutions can pull in data from other enterprise applications, like antivirus software, login data, security auditing software, and more.
 The not only saves additional time, but also provides a holistic picture of your environment.